 Next, invite relevant members or guests to your Workspace to start collaborating.

-Now you can take advantage of the full potential of this template to mitigate risks and ensure the security of your IT infrastructure:
+Now you can take advantage of the full potential of this template to find the perfect computer engineer:

 - Use the Project Requirements View to outline specific technical requirements and qualifications for the project